MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-register-connector-powershell.md

 ms.subservice: app-proxy
 ms.workload: identity
 ms.topic: how-to
-ms.date: 09/14/2023
+ms.date: 02/06/2024
 ms.author: kenwith
 ms.reviewer: ashishj
 ---

 # Create an unattended installation script for the Microsoft Entra application proxy connector

-This topic helps you create a Windows PowerShell script that enables unattended installation and registration for your Microsoft Entra application proxy connector.
+This article helps you create a Windows PowerShell script that enables unattended installation and registration for your Microsoft Entra application proxy connector.

 This capability is useful when you want to: